Curated OER

 Tenochtitlan Needs a Drink

 Students engineer a way to provide drinking water using Aztec technology.
-For this engineering a way to provide drinking water using Aztec technology lesson, students find a way to deliver fresh water to a city surrounded by salt...
+In this engineering a way to provide drinking water using Aztec technology lesson, students find a way to deliver fresh water to a city surrounded by salt...

 Curated OER